FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/02Task2.md

 Perform the following steps in your Cloudshell console to create your environment.

-1. Clone the Github repo `git clone https://github.com/FortinetCloudCSE/fortiweb-security-foundations-201.git`
+1. Clone the GitHub repo `git clone https://github.com/FortinetCloudCSE/fortiweb-security-foundations-201.git`
 2. Change directory to the `cd fortiweb-security-foundations-201/terraform` folder
 3. Run `terraform init`